Restvale Cemetery

-Restvale Cemetery open 1927 is located at 11700 S. Laramie Ave. in Alsip, Illinois, United States, a suburb southwest of the city of Chicago.
-A number of Chicago blues musicians, educators, and notable people are buried here.
+Restvale Cemetery is in Alsip, Illinois, United States, a suburb southwest of the city of Chicago.
+A number of Chicago blues musicians, educators, and notable people are buried there.

 Restvale and Burr Oak were the last two historically black cemeteries to open in the area; both had their first burials in 1927.

+The cemetery is owned by Willie Carter, who through the company Cemecare also co-owns the Burr Oak and the Cedar Park cemeteries.